olip22/my-site/content/posts/25-08-23_30-mile-ride-home/index.md

 | **Steepest Climb**   | 8.6%       |
 | **Est. Time**   | 3 hr 23 mins       |

+## The Ride
+### *Get up and leave + estimated arrival time + Set off and start*

+We got up early and left around 8:30 - I thought we could proabably get back by about 12-12:30 ish including our coffee break.
+It was a bit of a dull morning as we cycled off, but the sun just about poked through, not far above the horizon.

+My partner and I set off excited, but taking it easy and just chatting.
+It only took a few minutes for us t cycle out of our town, into places we didn't recognise.

+### *Saw a few places, had a few stops.
+Wild horses!*

+As we got further in, we had a few stops to take a drink, and have a look at the sights.
+We were feeling good, although we were already noticing how much time it adds to have to keep stopping to get our drinks from our bags.
+Although I liked the excuse to take in some of the lovely scenery we saw.

-![Vanquish Carrera and classic road bike next to scenic pond rest stop](30-mile-ride-home_01.webp)
+![Vanquish Carrera and classic road bike next to scenic pond rest stop](30-mile-ride-home_01.webp) *Our 2nd drink stop*

+We even went through a stretch with free roaming horses!
+A little daunting, but pretty cool.

+### *Half way vibes, need the cafe*

+*Cafe stop*

+*Last Leg*

+*Made it*

 |||
 | :----------- | :----------- |